 After eligibility for VR&E benefits have been established, individuals work with their VRC to develop concrete strategies that includes both long-term and short-term goals and lays out the typical path to complete them.
 One popular career option is project management.
 Skilled project managers are typically in demand, especially those who have experience managing large groups of team members.

 One source of project management career training for veterans is the online master certificate programs offered by Villanova University.
 By obtaining a Master Certificate in IS/IT Project Management or in Applied Project Management from Villanova, professionals can add both practical skills and the prestige of a major university to a résumé.
-In fact, Villanova has been consecutively ranked the #1 university in the North Region for more than twenty years by U.S. News & World Report.

 One of the unique benefits of 100% online education is that professionals from around the world can take Villanova's master certificate and advanced master certificate programs in project management on their own time and schedule.
 Furthermore, they have been approved for funding by VR&E VetSuccess/Chapter 31 - making them a viable career training method for vets.
 Each master certificate program consists of three online certificate courses that discuss areas and skills such as advanced strategic project management and maximizing team effectiveness.